notingcode/LVD/README.md

 We trained our networks with the neutral SMPL model.
 Please download the neutral SMPL files from the [[official website]](https://smpl.is.tue.mpg.de/) and place the `neutral_smpl_with_cocoplus_reg.txt` under the utils/ folder.

-With the task of 3D hand reconstruction, we use MANO and follow the pytorch implementation from `https://github.com/hassony2/manopth`. ~~Please follow their instructions to download MANO from the official website and install the MANO library.~~ **EDIT**: Manopth is installed through conda.
-Also, if you already have an account on the official website of MANO, you can use `download_mano_data.sh` instead.
+With the task of 3D hand reconstruction, we use MANO and follow the pytorch implementation from `https://github.com/hassony2/manopth`. ~~Please follow their instructions to download MANO from the official website and install the MANO library.~~ **EDIT**: Manopth is installed with the conda environment.yml file provided.
+Also, if you already have an account on the official website of [MANO](https://mano.is.tue.mpg.de/), you can use `download_mano_data.sh` instead.

 Please respect the license of the respective works.